 Bigtable has a limit of 1,000 tables per instance, but usually, you should have far fewer tables.
-Creating many small tables is a Bigtable anti-pattern for a few reasons:
+Creating many similar tables is a Bigtable anti-pattern for a few reasons:

 - Sending requests to many different tables can increase backend connection overhead, resulting in increased tail latency.

 - Having multiple tables of different sizes can disrupt the behind-the-scenes load balancing that makes Bigtable function well.